 Some term life and critical illness contracts issued by the Group have annual terms that are guaranteed to be renewable each year.
 Currently, the Group accounts for these contracts as annual contracts.
-Under IFRS 17, the cash flows related to future renewals (i.e., the guaranteed renewable terms) of these contracts will be within the contract boundary, this is because the Group does not have the practical ability to reassess the risks of the policyholders at individual contract or portfolio level contingent annuity at a predetermined rate.
-Currently, the Group does not consider the cash flows related to the options when measuring the contracts until the option is exercised, The Group has assessed the contract boundary for the contracts, including the options, and concluded that, under IFRS 17, the cash flow s related to the guaranteed annuity options will fall within the boundary of the contracts, this is because the Group does not have the practical ability to reprice the contract on maturity of the stated term ii) Reinsurance contracts
+Under IFRS 17, the cash flows related to future renewals (i.e., the guaranteed renewable terms) of these contracts will be within the contract boundary, this is because the Group does not have the practical ability to reassess the risks of the policyholders at individual contract or portfolio level

+Some universal life contracts contain a guaranteed annuity option, which allows the policyholder to convert, on maturity of the stated term, the maturity benefit into an immediately starting life-contingent annuity at a predetermined rate.
+Currently, the Group does not consider the cash flows related to the options when measuring the contracts until the option is exercised, The Group has assessed the contract boundary for the contracts, including the options, and concluded that, under IFRS 17, the cash flow s related to the guaranteed annuity options will fall within the boundary of the contracts, this is because the Group does not have the practical ability to reprice the contract on maturity of the stated term.

+ii) Reinsurance contracts